iamgeo1/portscanner1/README.md

 # portscanner1
-this is a simple port scanner for any advice add geo1ge on snapchat.com
+this is a simple port scanner